no-chris/chord-symbol/README.md

 or multiple intervals (`9`, for `dominant9th`, means that both `b7` and `9` should be added to the chord)
 - **Modifier symbol**: different ways of writing the same modifier.
 A suspended chord can be written `Csus`, `Csus4`,`Csuspended`, `Csuspended4`.
 All those symbols will yield the same intervals list because they all refers to the same modifier.

+Limited support for alternate namings will try to parse english notes, if it fails, will loop through latin and german In case of ambiguous, english will always take precedence.
+This means that the chord Do cannot be written, because it will be parsed as Ddim.